The AI Landscape

 - Learn the describe → build → review loop that drives agentic coding

-- See the three tools you'll master in this course
+- See the four primary tools you'll use in this course

 - Choose the learning path that fits your experience level